zhanghuiyao/tutorials/api-examples/jit/README.md

 | true  | -     | ast        | ge            | true  | ~0.13s | ~0.89s   | ~1.03s    |

-> ⚠️ Note:
+#### ⚠️ Note:

->
-> 0. the above results vary greatly for different devices and device states, data only for reference.
+0. the above results vary greatly for different devices and device states, data only for reference.
-> 1. *time to compile, potential jitted object reuse may lead to inaccurate comparison.
+1. *time to compile, potential jitted object reuse may lead to inaccurate comparison.
-> 2. *time to run thousand times, potential asynchronous execution operations may lead to inaccurate testing times.
+2. *time to run thousand times, potential asynchronous execution operations may lead to inaccurate testing times.
-> 3. *time end to end, due to the first and second points, the time may not be accurate.
+3. *time end to end, due to the first and second points, the time may not be accurate.

+#### ⚠️ Limitations:

+1. mindspore.jit can not compile with temporary source code in terminal, must run as a `.py` file.
+2. jit by trace must be use the registry method?
+3. jit by trace do not support python *input?